GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Methodology

 \subsection{\textbf{Guidance}: LDA-based user-embedding}

-As it is described in Section \ref{sec:LDA}, LDA assigns topic weights to each word in a vocabulary and uses these assignments to calculate the posterior of a given document.
-Therefore, after training it, LDA can be used to map documents to Dirichlet distributions.
-This resembles the desired user-embedding scheme since documents are also non-mathematical entities with varying sizes of (text-based) datasets.
-Following this resemblance, LDA can also be applied to multi-user time series datasets.
-However, most time series datasets do not consist of words or discrete features in a finite domain, e.g. categories.
+As described in Section \ref{sec:LDA}, LDA assigns topic weights to each word in a vocabulary and uses these assignments to calculate the posterior probability distribution of topics for a given document.
+Therefore, after training, LDA can be used to map documents to Dirichlet distributions over topic mixtures.
+LDA's ability to infer latent topics from a collection of documents of variable length makes it an attractive candidate for inferring user behaviour from multi-user time series datasets.
+However, most time series datasets do not consist of words or discrete features in a finite domain, i.e. categorical data.
 Instead, they tend to have records in continuous domains.
 In \cite{chen2022constructing}, a data preprocessing pipeline is proposed to apply LDA to a non-textual time series dataset.
 This ``wording" process enables the continuous time series data to be mapped into a discrete space, making it compatible with LDA's document-word structure.